 Theobromine is a xanthine with weaker bronchodilatory and cardiovascular properties than caffeine and has little excitatory activity on the central nervous system.
 It is not currently used in human medicine, not being sold as such.

-Theobromine and epicatechin are well absorbed, transfer to plasma in very low concentrations (Richelle 1999) and are excreted in breastmilk in moderate amounts (Khymenets 2016, Resman 1977).
-An infant may end up consuming a fifth of what the mother consumed, expressed in milligrams per kilo of weight (relative dose of 20%).
+Theobromine and epicatechin are well absorbed, transfer to plasma in very low concentrations (Richelle 1999) and are excreted in breastmilk in moderate amounts.
+(Khymenets 2016, Resman 1977)

 Occasional or moderate consumption of chocolate is unlikely to have significant effects on infants.

 DERMATOLOGICAL TOPICAL USE: